 “We’re looking for a Senior Product Manager with creative skills who is detail-oriented to find patterns and issues.
 You’ll be overseeing the development process, cooperating with design teams, operation managers, finance teams, and engineering managers.

 As the senior product manager, you’ll work on product plans, project plans, and project development concepts.
 You’ll be developing a business strategy following the product strategy.
-Meanwhile, you’ll be taking care of your project management duties, which include making budgets, work plans, and ensuring departmental cooperation.
+Meanwhile, you’ll be taking of your project management duties, which include making budgets, work plans, and ensuring departmental cooperation.

 You’ll also be ensuring that product lifecycle deadlines are met, software development stages are completed on time, and will be communicating updates across all channels.